 Track Relationship Tags

-If you enable tagging with “Use track relationships”, you get these extra tags:
+If you enable “Use track relationships” in the Option settings, you get these extra tags:

 The names of the arrangers associated with the track.
 These can include the instrument and orchestra arrangers, and could be associated with the release, recording or work. (since Picard 0.10)